Theodoor van Loon

-Theodoor van Loon (1581 or 1582, in Erkelenz – 1649, in Maastricht) was a Flemish Baroque painter.
+Theodoor van Loon (1581 or 1582 – February 1649) was a Flemish Baroque painter.

 Life

 Theodoor van Loon traveled twice to Italy, from 1602 to 1608 and from 1628 to 1629.
 He is known as a follower of Caravaggio.

 Together with Wenzel Coebergher he completed commissions for Albert VII, Archduke of Austria and his wife Infanta Isabella Clara Eugenia of Spain.
 He also completed commissions for churches in the region of Brussels, and made an altarpiece for the Basilica of Our Lady of Scherpenheuvel (Mariataferelen, 1623–28).

 He was friends with Erycius Puteanus, a professor from the University of Leuven.

 According to Houbraken, his paintings show that he spent his training in Italy.

+He moved to Maastricht around 1648, where he lived above the proch in the house Wintmolen on Maastrichts's Grote Straat.
+He died in Maastricht and was buried in Sint-Janskerk on 16 February 1649.